nlp-uoregon/mlmm-evaluation/README.md

 bash scripts/run.sh vi uonlp/okapi-vi-bloom
 ```

+## Leaderboard

+We maintain a [leaderboard](https://huggingface.co/spaces/uonlp/open_multilingual_llm_leaderboard) for tracking the progress of multilingual LLM.

 ## Acknowledgements
-Our framework inherited mostly from the great repo of [EleutherAI](https://github.com/EleutherAI/lm-evaluation-harness).
-Naturally, you should also cite their original paper and repo.
+Our framework inherited largely from the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo from EleutherAI.
+Please also kindly cite their repo if you use the code.

 ## Citation
-If you use the data, model or code in this repository, please cite:
+If you use the data, model, or code in this repository, please cite:

 ```bibtex
 @article{dac2023okapi,